 Can I switch my insurance at any time?

 Yes, absolutely.
-If you want to switch your insurance company at any time, you are free to do so.
-If you have an unused balance you paid for on an old policy and you cancel it early, you will receive a pro-rata refund in most cases.
+If you want to switch your insurance company, you are free to do so.
+If you have an unused balance on an old policy and you cancel it early, you will receive a pro-rata refund in most cases.
 If you cancel an auto policy in the first term you will sometimes be charged a cancellation fee.
 It depends on the carrier.

 Why did my rate go up when I had no accidents, violations, or changes on my policy?